cv3/api-examples/01-intro-postman-collection/README.md

 3. Click the `Console` toggle in the lower left corner to expand the console.
 You can then examine the raw request and response headers and bodies by expanding the appropriate arrows.

+If your goal is to sucessfully construct an auth request or a data request, you should look at the discreet examples for each.
+When using the data requests, you'll need a valid token before clicking the "Send" buttons.
+This collection is set up so that simply executing the appropriate Auth request will then make data requests automatically work until that token expires.
+Auth requests are good for an hour and for a single endpoing (products, orders OR categories).

+For instance, to use the Product-based requests like `Get Products By Range` you would first click on the `OAuth-Products` endpoint in the Auth folder, then and click `Send` to authenticate with the API.
+After that you can click `Send` on the `Get Products By Range` endpoint and should see a sucessful response.